-Delinquent FBAR Streamlined Filing: The Delinquent FBAR Streamlined Filing rules are complicated.
+Late Filing FBAR: The Late Filing FBAR rules are complicated.
 We have developed an introductory guide to help you submit FBAR with your IRS Streamlined Filing Submission.
 The FBAR is the Foreign Bank Account Reporting Form.
 It is an important aspect to any streamlined procedure submission.
 The FBAR was developed by FinCEN (Financial Crimes Enforcement Network) and enforced by the IRS.
 The form is also referred to as FinCEN Form 114.
-In recent years, the IRS has taken an aggressive position towards foreign accounts compliance.
+In recent years, the IRS has taken an aggressive position towards foreign accounts compliance and unreported foreign income.

 *At our main site, we have many resources devoted to FBAR.
 The focus of this article is to reintroduce the basics.

 While the phrase Delinquent FBAR may lead you to believe (understandably so) that the reporting is limited to foreign bank accounts – that is incorrect.
 The FBAR includes Foreign Bank and Financial Accounts.